-2. Contact your high school guidance counselor and have him or her send your high school transcripts to SAU.
+2. Contact your high school guidance counselor and have them send your high school transcripts to SAU.
 If you have taken the GED test, please have an official GED score report sent to us at the address below.
-It’s also time to unveil those ACT or SAT scores.
+It’s also time to unveil those SAT, ACT or CLT scores (we accept CLT scores of 66 and above).
 Ask your high school guidance counselor to send them to us, and we’ll take care of the rest.

-Have your transcript or official GED score report and your ACT or SAT scores mailed to:
+Have your transcript or official GED score report and your SAT, ACT or CLT scores mailed to:

 Spring Arbor University

 Spring Arbor, MI 49283-9799

 After you’ve completed your application, fill out the Free Application for Federal Student Aid (FAFSA), which is available after Oct.
 1 for the next academic year.
 You must have this form completed in order to be eligible for any financial aid.
 Learn more about applying for financial aid.

 Once you have received an acceptance letter and a financial aid package, an admissions representative will help you register for classes.
 You’ll submit a $200 housing deposit (or a $50 commuter deposit) and sign up for one of our New Student Registration Days.
 During your registration day, you’ll create your first SAU class schedule and complete some important orientation activities with your future classmates.
 Meanwhile, your parents will meet with campus personnel about financial aid, paying for college, Cross Cultural Studies and residence life.

 SAU Community: Want to get a feel for the SAU student experience?
 We believe in offering an authentic college experience that couples fun and learning, while still compelling students to think beyond graduation to grasp their unique role as critical participants in the contemporary world.